Rawad-A-I/Computer_Architecture/Exercises/Group_3_Exercises_Solutions_Part1.md

 **Answer: c) Register-to-register operations**

 **Explanation:**
-- R-format is used for operations between registers
+- R-format (Register format) is for operations between registers
 - Examples: ADD, SUBTRACT, AND, OR (register versions)
-- Format: `op rs rt rd shamt funct`
+- Format: `OP rd, rs, rt` where all operands are registers
-- No immediate values or memory addresses
+- No memory access, no immediate values
-- Fastest operations (no memory access)
+- Fastest operations (all data in registers)

 ---